udontur/clock/README.md

 Features:
 - Clean and minimalist design that reduce distraction
 - Dark mode design that minimizes eye strains
-- Highly accurate as it follows the local time
+- Highly accurate as it follows the local time <br />
 Version: 1.0 <br />
-Check it out now and see for yourself! 👇 https://launeedsa.github.io/clock/
+Check it out now and see for yourself! 👇 <br />
+https://launeedsa.github.io/clock/

-version:
+version: <br />
 1.0: <br />
 Date: 07/25/2023 <br />
 Update: first release <br />